MarekTheLinguist/lisbon-workshop/README.md

 You can of course write R code in a notepad and then run it from terminal/command line, but nobody really does that.
 R comes with RStudio - an integrated development environment, i.e. a set of tools to develop, modify and test your code.

 ## Before our meeting, please do the following:
-1. download and install R: https://cran.radicaldevelop.com/
+1. Download and install R: https://cran.radicaldevelop.com/

-2. download and install RStudio: https://posit.co/download/rstudio-desktop/ --> scroll down and find a version that is compatible with your system
+2. Download and install RStudio: https://posit.co/download/rstudio-desktop/ --> scroll down and find a version that is compatible with your system

-3. run RStudio on your computer and check if it works (e.g next to the > type "2+2" and check if it returns a result
+3. Run RStudio on your computer and check if it works (e.g next to the > type "2+2" and check if it returns a result